karlozsanti/alx-system_engineering-devops/0x00-shell_basics/README.md

-Display current directory contents, including hidden files (starting with .).
-Use the long format.
+Delete the directory my_first_directory that is in the /tmp directory.